New Haven County, Connecticut: Demographic breakdown by town

 The following income data is from the 2010 United States Census and the 2006-2010 American Community Survey 5-Year Estimates:

-Metropolitan Statistical Area
+Metropolitan statistical area

-The United States Office of Management and Budget has designated New Haven County as the New Haven-Milford, CT Metropolitan Statistical Area.
-The United States Census Bureau ranked the New Haven-Milford, CT Metropolitan Statistical Area as the 62nd most populous metropolitan statistical area of the United States as of July 1, 2012.
+The United States Office of Management and Budget has designated those municipalities of the county in the South Central Connecticut Planning Region as the New Haven, CT MSA, and those municipalities of the county in the Naugatuck Valley Planning Region as within the Waterbury–Shelton MSA.
+These are both within the larger New Haven–Hartford–Waterbury, CT CSA, which consists of all of Connecticut besides the Bridgeport–Danbury–Stamford, CT MSA.

-The Office of Management and Budget has further designated the New Haven-Milford, CT Metropolitan Statistical Area as a component of the more extensive New York-Newark, NY-NJ-CT-PA Combined Statistical Area, the most populous combined statistical area and primary statistical area of the United States as of July 1, 2012.

 Education

 Primary and secondary education

 Education in the county area is usually provided by the individual town governments.
-Several less populated towns have joined together to form regional school districts.
+Several less populated towns have joined to form regional school districts.
 Bethany, Orange, and Woodbridge are part of Region 5; Middlebury and Southbury are part of Region 15; and Beacon Falls and Prospect are part of Region 16.